 Moreover, this Court has so interpreted the nearly identical parallel provision of the Natural Gas Act, 15 U.S.C. §717b (NGA)./ Section 1(b) of that statute gives FERC jurisdiction over “[1] the transportation of natural gas in interstate commerce, [and] [2] the sale in interstate commerce of natural gas for resale.”
 In FPC v.
 Louisiana Power & Light Co., 406 U.S. 621, 636 (1972) (LP&L), the Court explained that “Each of these is an independent grant of jurisdiction and, though the Act’s application to ‘sales’ is limited to sales of interstate gas for resale, the Act applies to interstate ‘transportation’ regardless of whether the gas transported is ultimately sold at retail or wholesale.”
 406 U.S. at 636.
 In keeping with the Court’s “established practice of citing interchangeably decisions interpreting the pertinent sections of the two statutes,” Arkansas Louisiana Gas Co. v.
 Hall, 453 U.S. 571, 577 n.7 (1981), the LP&L decision would be controlling even if the FPA’s statutory language were not itself clear.

 It is also clear that the 1935 Congress intended that the FPC have jurisdiction over all interstate transmission of electric energy, regardless of whether the energy is sold at wholesale or retail.
 For example, the Senate Report on the bill that contained Section 201 stated, “Jurisdiction is asserted . . . over all interstate transmission lines whether or not there is a sale of the energy carried by those lines . . . .”
 S. Rep. No. 74-621, at 48 (1935) (emphasis added).
-Indeed, Congress rejected attempts to limit federal transmission jurisdiction to transmissions for wholesales.
-For example, representatives of the National Association of Railroad and Utility Commissioners (NARUC, a petitioner in No. 00-568) attempted to persuade Congress to limit federal transmission jurisdiction to the small category of transmissions (then 1 to 2 percent of all transmissions of electric energy) to transmissions for wholesales.
+Indeed, Congress rejected attempts to limit federal transmission jurisdiction to transmission for wholesales.
+For example, representatives of the National Association of Railroad and Utility Commissioners (NARUC, a petitioner in No. 00-568) attempted to persuade Congress to limit federal transmission jurisdiction to the small category of transmission (then 1 to 2 percent of all transmission of electric energy) to transmission for wholesales.
 See Public Utility Holding Cos., Hearings on H.R.
 5423 Before the Comm. on Interstate and Foreign Commerce, 74th Cong.
 1612-13 (1935) (hereinafter Hearings on H.R.
 5423) (statement of H. Lester Hooker, Chairman of the Legislative Comm. of NARUC).
 NARUC submitted an amendment to Section 201(b) stating, “The provisions of this title shall apply only to the transmission and sale at wholesale of electric energy in interstate commerce . . . .”
 See id. at 1660 (statement of John E. Benton, General Solicitor of NARUC).
 Congress rejected that limiting language and enacted the broader jurisdictional grant still contained in section 201(b).
 As one witness summarized,

 Whether it be wholesale or retail, as I understand it, the transmission of the current from one State to another is interstate commerce.
 Now, what the consequences of that may be is an entirely different matter, but under this bill it is one of the reasons asserted for jurisdiction and I am merely reciting those reasons as part of my case.